 This popular beach is the closest Savaii has to a “resort town.”
 There are six beach resorts all located side by side along the beach.
 We went to each resort to compare and some do not have an actual beach, but more of a retaining wall with stair access to water.
 We recommend Tailua Beach Fales, which has beach access in front of the nice fales.
 For a more upscale stay, check out the Stevenson’s Resort.

 Located on the west end of Savaii, Falealupo is the best beach in Savaii.
 It is great for swimming and a very good site for snorkeling.
 The area is beautiful with a long white sand beach, palm tree-lined road, and nearby abandoned church.

 While the beach is nothing to brag about, Satuiatua Beach Resort is a charming resort with a massive banyan tree and treehouse in the center of the property (with a cool swing too).
 The massive fales are somewhat like an open air cottage and the food is excellent, but the real reason to make this a stop is for the snorkeling.
 Just next to the property is a marine reserve.
 The coral is absolutely breathtaking and thriving in this area.
 It was some of the best snorkeling we have seen anywhere in the world.

 Should You Visit?

-While Samoa is not likely the closest or easiest place for many to get to, this country is one of our favorites in our past two years of travelling.
+While Samoa is not likely the closest or easiest place for many to get to, this country is one of our favorites in our past two years of traveling.
 The culture is unique, the food is great, and the beaches are very accessible.
-In addition to everything we loved about Samoa, it was surprisingly more budget friendly than we expected.
-Almost always the cost for a fale included breakfast and dinner, so our accommodation was the majority of our expenses for the duration of our stay.
+In addition to everything we loved about Samoa, it was surprisingly more budget-friendly than we expected.
+Almost always the cost of a fale included breakfast and dinner, so our accommodation was the majority of our expenses for the duration of our stay.
 We absolutely recommend going to Samoa, our favorite country in the South Pacific.